koushik11083/djangocrm/README.md

 # djangocrm
-CRUD application with notification system
+CRUD application with authentication and notification system